Drifter-Supremo/gorlea-todo-list/memory-bank/progress.md

 - Fixed task persistence after logout by clearing tasks state when no user is logged in.
 - Resolved profile picture display issue in app bar, confirmed working after user feedback.
 - Successfully integrated OpenAI's GPT-4.1-mini for natural language task parsing, replacing Gemini due to integration issues.
+- Integrated 'chrono-node' for enhanced date and time parsing, offloading date extraction from AI, with support for fuzzy phrases and default times.
+- Refactored 'src/lib/firestore.ts' for server-side compatibility by removing client-side auth checks and accepting 'userId' as a parameter.
+- Harmonized 'Task' and 'TaskInput' types in 'src/lib/types.ts' with 'userId' for consistency.
+- Added environment variable validation in 'src/lib/parseTask.ts' and 'src/lib/firebase.ts' to prevent runtime errors.
+- Improved accessibility in 'components/chat-modal.tsx' and 'components/add-task-modal.tsx' with 'aria-describedby'.
 - All changes tested and committed/pushed to repo.

 ## What's Left to Build